-Dirichlet $p$--branes, also called D$p$-branes, were discovered (theoretically) in \cite{Sagnotti:1987tw,Dai:1989ua,Horava:1989ga} being hetherto ignored types of boundary conditions for open fundamental string \cite{Goddard:1973qh}.
-String ending on D$p$-brane has Dirichlet boundary conditions in $D-p-1$ directions orthogonal to a $p+1$ dimensional plane (D=10 for critical superstrings) and Neumann boundary conditions in $p+1$ directions tangential to this plane.
-The limited case of spacetime filling D$9$--brane, with Neumann boundary conditions in all directions, corresponds to open string and was known much earlier \cite{Goddard:1973qh,Brink:1976sc}.
+Dirichlet $p$-branes, also called D$p$-branes, were discovered (theoretically) in \cite{Sagnotti:1987tw,Dai:1989ua,Horava:1989ga} being hitherto ignored types of boundary conditions for an open fundamental string \cite{Goddard:1973qh}.
+String ending on D$p$-brane has Dirichlet boundary conditions in $\text{D}-p-1$ directions orthogonal to a $p+1$ dimensional plane ($\text{D}=10$ for critical superstrings) and Neumann boundary conditions in $p+1$ directions tangential to this plane.
+The limited case of spacetime filling D$9$-brane, with Neumann boundary conditions in all directions, corresponds to an open string and was known much earlier \cite{Goddard:1973qh,Brink:1976sc}.

 Already in the first papers \cite{Sagnotti:1987tw,Dai:1989ua,Horava:1989ga} it was appreciated that, since the String Theory is a theory of gravity, it cannot contain rigid surfaces, therefore the D$p$-branes should actually be dynamical objects.
-In supersymmetric string theory these should be supersymmetric extended objects, like fundamental superstring itself (hence the longer name ``super--D$p$--branes", which was often used for D$p$-branes).
+In supersymmetric string theory these should be supersymmetric extended objects, like fundamental the superstring itself (hence the longer name ``super-D$p$-branes", which was often used for D$p$-branes).